qwindelzorf/game-and-watch-retro-go-sd/README.md

    - Run `gnwmanager unlock` to backup and unlock the console.
 Follow instructions on computer's screen with attention.
    - If you already have a backup, use `gnwmanager unlock --no-backup` to skip the backup steps

+2. **Flash Chip Installation**
+   - Install the MX25U51245GZ4I00 flash chip, follow instructions in [this video](https://www.youtube.com/watch?v=mYvK7LyHh1Y) if needed

-2. **Patched OFW / Bootloader Installation**
+3. **Patched OFW / Bootloader Installation**
    - For dual boot (recommended):
      ```bash
      gnwmanager flash-patch zelda internal_flash_backup_zelda.bin flash_backup_zelda.bin --bootloader
      ```
-   - Without dual boot (not recommended):
+   - Without dual boot (not recommended but could help troubleshooting issues if dual boot fails to install):
      ```bash
      gnwmanager flash-bootloader bank1
      ```

-3. **Flash Chip Installation**
-   - Install the MX25U51245GZ4I00 flash chip, follow instructions in [this video](https://www.youtube.com/watch?v=mYvK7LyHh1Y) if needed
-   - You can use bootloader to check that your flash chip is correctly installed.
+   - You can now use bootloader to check that your flash chip is correctly installed.
 Power on the console (and press GAME+Left if patched OFW is installed) to run the bootloader.
 You should see a screen like this:

       ![Bootloader screen showing flash chip information](assets/bootloader_flash_installed.png)